 If you’re after scenery over solitude, get to Fall Creek Falls.
 At 26,000 acres, it’s Tennessee’s largest state park, and there are trails of all sizes and difficulties.
 With over 200 campsites and dozens of cabins, it can get pretty populated.
 We all just wanna see those waterfalls, right?
 Oh, and we should note that there’s an inn if you’re not feeling super outdoorsy.

 This state park spans 40 miles of the beautiful Harpeth River just outside Nashville, and it’s riddled with short day trails.
 Each of these promise a spectacular view from bluff heights or a historical site.
 Unfortunately, few of these trails connect—and most are little more than a mile—but they make for a perfect day-getaway.
-A favorite is certainly the hike to Hidden Lake, where the tiny lake is nestled into a massive cliff face…thus the “hidden”..
+A favorite is certainly the 3-mile hike to Hidden Lake, where the tiny lake is nestled into a massive cliff face…thus the “hidden”.

-Roundtrip, the Bearwaller Gap Trail is about 20 miles along the beautiful Cumberland River.
+Roundtrip, the Bearwaller Gap Trail is about 20 miles out and back along the beautiful Cumberland River.
 It’s typically pretty empty, so if solitude’s what you’re after, head out to Carthage.
 That said, the trail can get a bit rough and overgrown.
 Bring some trekking poles, if you’re into that sort of thing—and the pup too, as this trail’s dog friendly.

-Don’t let the name fool you; this 10-mile moderate hike is easily do-able in a day.
+Don’t let the name fool you; this 10-mile moderate loop hike is easily do-able in a day.
 But if you want to spend the night (make it happen, guys.
-It’s the Overnight trail), Montgomery Bell State Park is one of the most well-managed, clean, and beautiful parks just outside of Nashville.
+It’s the overnight trail), Montgomery Bell State Park is one of the most well-managed, clean, and beautiful parks just outside of Nashville.
 There’s wildlife abound, and its location in Burns means there’s not a ton of foot traffic.